BC & NWT wildfires: how you can help

-British Columbia has declared a state of emergency as communities across the province deal with wildfires.
+British Columbia and the Northwest Territories have both declared a state of emergency as communities across the province and territory deal with wildfires.
 At Travelzoo's offices in Vancouver and Toronto, our thoughts are with those affected by the fires.
-Here's how to help, and what you need to know about travelling to this beautiful, resilient province.
+Here's how to help, and what you need to know about travelling to these beautiful, resilient places.

 How you can help

 - Donating money (rather than used goods, which pose logistical challenges for charities) is the best way to contribute to relief efforts and long-term recovery.
-The Canadian Red Cross has set up a BC Fires Appeal, and until Oct.
-12, 2018, the BC government will be matching donations made by provincial residents to the Canadian Red Cross, up to a total of $20 million.
-Contributions to the BC Fires Appeal can be made online or by calling 1-800-418-1111.
+The Canadian Red Cross has set up a BC Fires Appeal and an NWT Fires Appeal.
+Contributions to the Fires Appeal can be made online or by calling 1-800-863-6582.

 - The BC SPCA has also stepped forward, establishing animal evacuation centres and providing pet food and supplies to evacuees.
 The organization's website offers comprehensive information on keeping pets safe during an evacuation or air quality crisis.
 Donations to support its efforts can be made online or by calling 1-800-665-1868.

-- Other groups accepting donations for wildfire relief efforts include CanadaHelps, Food Banks BC, the Salvation Army and the United Way.
+- Other groups accepting donations for wildfire relief efforts include CanadaHelps, Food Banks BC and the Salvation Army.

-Sign up for a Travelzoo Destination Alert for British Columbia or a specific city within the province.
+- Sign up for a Travelzoo Destination Alert for British Columbia, Northwest Territories or a specific city within each place.
 You'll be the first to know about our latest hotel, restaurant and activities deals, making it easier than ever to plan your trip.

 Visiting BC soon?
 Here's what you need to know

 If you do need to change your plans, many travel providers will try to accommodate you.
-WestJet is offering 15-25% off fares for flights from or within B.C., and implementing flexible change and cancel rules for travellers.
-(Scroll down on their Advisories page to find details.)
-Air Canada is also offering free itinerary changes for certain B.C. flights, as well as a 25% discount on travel out of communities covered by the state of emergency.
+WestJet is implementing flexible change and cancel rules for travellers.
+Air Canada is also offering free itinerary changes for certain B.C. flights.

 Read our latest news, tips and stories